Kassena-Nankana Municipal District: Background

 The municipality lies approximately between latitude 11°10' and 10°3' North and longitude 10°1' West.
 The Municipality is bounded by seven (7) districts and one country; on the North by Kassena Nankana West District and Burkina Faso, on the East by Kassena Nankana West District, Bolgatanga Municipality, Talensi District and Bongo District, on the West by the Builsa South and Builsa North Districts and on the South by West Mamprusi Municipality (in the Northern Region).

 Physical features

 Climatic conditions

-The climatic conditions of the Kassena Nankana Municipality is characterized by the dry and wet seasons, which are influenced mainly by two (2) air masses – the North-East Trade winds and the South-Westerly’s (Tropical Maritime).
+The climatic conditions of the Kassena Nankana Municipality is characterized by the dry and wet seasons, which are influenced mainly by two (2) air masses – the North-East Trade winds and the South-Westerly's (Tropical Maritime).
 The harmattan air mass (North-East Trade Winds) is usually dry and dusty as it originates from the Sahara Desert.
 During such periods, rainfall is virtually absent due to low relative humidity, which rarely exceeds 20 percent and low vapour pressure less than 10mb.
-Day temperatures are high recording 42° Celsius (especially between February and March) and night temperatures could be as low as 18° Celsius.
-The Municipality experiences the tropical maritime air mass between May and October.
+Day temperatures are high recording 42 °C (especially between February and March) and night temperatures could be as low as 18 °C. The Municipality experiences the tropical maritime air mass between May and October.
 The average annual rainfall is 950mm.